 - You want built interactive website layouts with appealing content.

 - Your vision is to create an advanced application without adding any overhead components or additional costs by leveraging the Blade Template Engine of Laravel.

-- You want to take advantage of various widgets with JS and CSS compatibility to create customized web apps.
+- You want to take advantage of various widgets with JS and CSS compatibility to create customized web and real-time apps.

-- You require an excellent documented framework with constant support from a community that is large.
+- You require an excellent documented framework with constant native support from a community that is large.

 - Your project requirement is to build a web application quicker and faster with object-oriented libraries.

-- Your goal is to create an SEO-friendly and reliable web application with high security.
+- Your goal is to create an SEO-friendly and reliable web application with Laravel’s security features.